Trey Hopkins: Professional career

-After going undrafted in the 2014 NFL Draft, Hopkins signed with the Cincinnati Bengals on May 10, 2014.
-On August 30, he was placed on injured reserve with a leg injury.
+After going undrafted in the 2014 NFL draft, Hopkins signed with the Cincinnati Bengals on May 10, 2014.
+On August 30, he was placed on injured reserve for the 2014 season with a leg injury.

-He was released during final cuts on September 5, 2015 and was signed to the Bengals' practice squad the next day.
+He was released during final cuts before the 2015 season on September 5, 2015 and was signed to the Bengals' practice squad the next day.

 On January 11, 2016, he signed a future contract with the Bengals.

-On September 3, 2016 during final cuts but was re-signed two days later.
-He was released on September 15, 2016 and re-signed to the practice squad.
-He was promoted back to the active roster on December 31, 2016.
+He was again waived during the final cut before the 2016 season, on September 3, 2016, but was re-signed two days later.
+After being inactive for the first game of the season he was released again on September 15 and re-signed to the practice squad.
+He was promoted back to the active roster on December 31, 2016 and then played in his first game, seeing limited playing time during the last game.

-Hopkins became a full-time starter in 2017, starting 12 games at right guard, missing four games due to a knee injury.
+During the 2017 season Hopkins got his first start of the season in week one and then spent three weeks deactivated due to a knee injury before coming back and starting the last 11 games at right guard.

 In 2018, Hopkins started nine games, six at center, and one at each guard spot, all in place of injured starters.